 Governments worldwide have introduced regulation to limit greenhouse gas emissions ("GHG"), including the phasing out of coal-fired power as the highest polluting form of power generation.
-As a royalty company, Altius has no operating mines, and as such does not have significant GHG emissions, being only those related to a leased office in St John's, Newfoundland, and two smaller shared office spaces in Toronto, Ontario and New Hampshire, USA.
-Although the leased premises of these offices do not currently capture and report actual GHG emissions or water use data to tenants, we have requested the data pertaining to our occupancy from our main Newfoundland headquarters.
+As a royalty company, Altius has no operating mines, and as such does not have significant GHG emissions, being only those related to a leased office in St John's, Newfoundland, and a smaller shared office space in Toronto, Ontario Although the leased premises of the Toronto office does not currently capture and report actual GHG emissions or water use data to tenants, we have disclosed in our Sustainability Report the data pertaining to our occupancy from our main Newfoundland headquarters.

 Climate change risk negatively impacted Altius when legislation ending coal-fired power generation was introduced in Canada in 2015, after Altius had purchased a portfolio of coal royalties based on existing regulations at the time of purchase.
-This is expected to result in reduced royalty cash flows to Altius, as the Genesee coal fired plant that is now scheduled to decommission by 2030 was originally expected to operate until 2055, the end of its federally regulated life.
+This is expected to result in reduced royalty cash flows to Altius, as the Genesee coal fired plant that is now scheduled to decommission by 2024 was originally expected to operate until 2055, the end of its federally regulated life.
 Further risk exists that coal fired plants will be converted to natural gas earlier than expected, depending on the economics of gas supply versus coal.
-Altius previously committed to reinvest thermal coal cash flows into renewable energy royalties and did so with the funding of Altius Renewable Royalty Corp and several subsequent investments in renewable energy projects and royalties.
-The renewable royalty segment of the business has grown over the past year, including the initial public offering of ARR and the acquisition of two new royalty like investments
+Altius previously committed to reinvest thermal coal cash flows into renewable energy royalties and did so with the funding of ARR and several subsequent investments in renewable energy projects and royalties.
+The renewable royalty segment of the business has grown over the past year, including the initial public offering of ARR and the acquisition by GBR joint venture of new royalty like investments for total capital deployed and committed of US\$325 million since its inception.

 Other climate change related risks exist when extreme weather events disrupt mining operations or end user markets for products that are mined or produced.
+For example, Chapada production continues to be subject to seasonal heavy rain periods that constrain operating in the open pit.
 Longer term, climate events support the thesis that potash and other fertilizers will continue to be in demand as agriculture industries respond to negative impacts to food production by continuing to employ fertilizer and other yield enhancement technologies or methods to a diminishing quota of arable land.